 💡 Tips if you want to try it yourself

-Want to give cold a chance in your everyday life?
+Do you want to give cold a chance in your everyday life?
 Here are some tips:

 For ice baths at home: